When you create an entity record, you may define its

 The None ownership type gives the widest access to entity records.
 It says ‘This record does not belong to any particular organization or business unit or user.
 Therefore, either each existing user can access it, or no one at all.’

 The None access level completely restricts access to entity records.
 It says ‘No one can perform this action on the entity.’

 You can define an entity ownership type only during the entity creation.
 As soon as the entity is saved for the first type, its ownership type cannot be changed.
 Consequently, you cannot change the predefined ownership types of the system entities (such as Account, Business Unit, etc.).

 - Start creating a new entity.
-To do this, follow the instructions provided in the Create Entities section of the Entities guide.
+To do this, follow the instructions provided in the Entities guide.
 Specify all information as required for the General Information, Communication & Collaboration, Attachments sections.

 - Click Other.

 - From the Ownership Type list, select the desired ownership type.

 - Click the Save button in the upper-right corner.

 - In the main menu, navigate System>Entities>Entity Management.

 - In the grid on the All Entities page, click the required entity.

 On the entity view page, click General Information and review the Ownership Type fields.